 I think I'm growing breasts.

-It's quite natural for a person with male sex organs to have some swelling around the breasts and nipples.
+It's quite normal for boys to have some swelling around the breasts and nipples.
 This area can also feel a bit sore.
 It won't last for long.

 Why is one of my testicles higher than the other?